Parades, music, and fancy dresses – find out how they celebrate Carnival in Portugal and where to find all the parties!

 How is Carnival celebrated in Portugal?

-Carnivals are pretty popular in a number of locations, including Brazil, the USA, Italy, Barbados, and Nigeria.
 In fact, you must’ve heard about them before at least once.
 Each Carnival has a unique traditional significance to it, and these celebrations are planned months in advance.
+The Carnival celebration in Portugal, in particular, is a significant and elaborate festival that marks the start of Lent with vibrant traditions and celebrations throughout the country.

 The most famous Carnival, which is in Rio de Janeiro and is also extremely famous in South America, was actually brought to Brazil by the Portuguese.
 This Portuguese tradition is centuries old and has originated from ancient Roman celebrations, which were later adopted by various cultures.